pqabelian/abelian-community-website/docs/downloads/latest.md

 ::: info <Badge type="warning" text="GUIDE FOR NAKAMOTO CPU MINERS" />
 1. This ABEL-Nakamoto CPU mining client can be used by anyone with a PC/laptop for ABEL mining.
-2. This is optimized for Nakamoto pool mining.
-ABEL-Nakamoto Pool Website: <https://abel-nakamoto.xyz>.
+2. This is for ABEL-Nakamoto pool mining.
+The pool will be available very soon.
+Please stay tuned.
+We will announce the pool domain when it is ready.
-3. Please visit [Account/Settings](https://abel-nakamoto.xyz/account/settings) to read the CPU mining guide.
-4. Please read the [ABEL-Nakamoto CPU Miner User Guide](/guide/mining/nakamoto-cpu-miner) and follow the steps to deploy mining based on your hardware and system platform.
 :::

 ---